-Assume that the observed binary variable is indicative of an underlying, latent (unobserved) continuous, normally distributed variable.
+- Assume that the observed binary variable is indicative of an underlying, latent (unobserved) continuous, normally distributed variable. - Assumptions: - 1.
+Categories reflect an imprecise measurement of an underlying normal distribution of liability.
+This liability is thought to be influenced by many many things, each of which does almost nothing.
+The Central Limit Theorem predicts that variation should be distributed according to the normal or Gaussian distribution. - 2.

-Assumptions:

-- 1. Categories reflect an imprecise measurement of an underlying normal distribution of liability - 2.
 The liability distribution has 1 or more thresholds

-Intuition behind the Liability Threshold Model (LTM)